Template Haskell tutorial

 If something from the above is not clear, it’s OK.
 Just grab this trick and

-use it next time you need to lift data that contains Text
+use it next time you need to lift data that contains Text or similar

 types.
-One more thing: you need at least GHC 8 to use dataToExpQ
+One more thing: you need at least GHC 8 to use dataToExpQ.

 Example 2: creating refined values at compile time